AndyObtiva/pure-struct/README.md

 require 'pure-struct'
 ```

+Note that it removes the native `Struct` implementation first, aliasing as `NativeStruct` should you still need it, and then redefining `Struct` in pure [Ruby](https://www.ruby-lang.org/).

-Optionally, you may code block the require statement by a specific [Ruby](https://www.ruby-lang.org/) engine like [Opal](https://opalrb.com/) (useful when writing cross-Ruby apps like those of [Glimmer](https://github.com/AndyObtiva/glimmer)):
+Optionally, you may code block the require statement by a specific [Ruby](https://www.ruby-lang.org/) engine like [Opal](https://opalrb.com/):

 ```
 if RUBY_ENGINE == 'opal'